A Bootstrap Multigrid Eigensolver: The Bootstrap Multigrid Method

 The V-cycle variant of Algorithm~\ref{alg:mg-correction} is given by incorporating this two-grid method into a multilevel setting, as we outline in Algorithm~\ref{alg:mg-vcycle}, and illustrate briefly using 3 levels in Figure~\ref{fig:bmg-v}.
 The algorithm here is a simplified variant of the BAMG approach presented in~\cite{BAMG2010} since the coarse-level systems and the restriction and interpolation operators can be defined using the finite element formulation at hand; in BAMG the restriction and interpolation operators are defined algebraically and the coarse level system is computed using the Galerkin definition.

-Comparing with BMG algorithm we present in this paper instead makes use of a sequence of finite element approximation spaces.
-We assume that a hierarchical sequence of finite element spaces based on a total number of $K$ meshes: $\wh{V}_{h_1} \subset \wh{V}_{h_2} \subset \dots \subset \wh{V}_{h_{K-1}}\subset V_{h_K}$.
-The meshes are obtained using uniform refinement (or more generally using an adaptive finite element method) and then the $1$ through $(K-1)$-th levels are geometrically projected onto the $K$-th level by recursively using the projection in \eqref{eq:proj}.
-We note that at the end of a single BMG V-cycle the coarsest space has been enriched by approximations from all of the finer spaces.
+For the geometric BMG algorithm in this paper, we construct an ``almost'' hierarchical sequence of finite element spaces that are geometrically projected to the finest one, with a total number of $K$ meshes: $\wh{V}_{h_1} \subset \wh{V}_{h_2} \subset \dots \subset \wh{V}_{h_{K-1}}\subset V_{h_K}$.
+The meshes are obtained using the surface mesh refinement procedure in Section \ref{sec:prelim}, and then finite element spaces on the $1$ through $(K-1)$-th levels are projected onto the $K$-th level by recursively using the projection in \eqref{eq:proj}.
+We note that the coarsest space has been enriched by approximations from all finer spaces at the end of one BMG V-cycle.

 In contrast to the conventional fine-coarse-fine multigrid V-cycle for a source problem, the BMG V-cycle (Algorithm \ref{alg:mg-vcycle}) poses itself as an ``inverted'' V-cycle as the relaxations process as coarse-fine-coarse.
 In Figure \ref{fig:bmg-v}, the first $V_{h_2}$ node corresponds to the presmoothing stage of the conventional multigrid V-cycle.
 The Rayleigh quotient iteration problem \eqref{eq:pb-m-rq} is approximated in $V_{h_2}$ using a smoother.
 Starting from the $V_{h_3}$ node, together with the second $V_{h_2}$ node, 1 smoothing for the source problem \eqref{eq:pb-m-s} is performed on each level, resembling the postsmoothing stage of the conventional multigrid V-cycle.
 The diamond boxes represent the direct eigensolve in the space $V_{h_1} + X_{h_i}$ ($i= 2,3$).